ibnumusyaffa/simple-react-typescript-cheatsheet/README.md

 ## Typing Event Handlers from native element

-hover native html props, you can copy paste the type definition
+Hover native html props in VSCode, you can copy paste the type definition

 ```tsx
 type ButtonProps = {